 My philosophical research revolves around two main projects.
-The first concerns the prospects for formal models of consciousness and the role such models can play in constructing a scientific theory of consciousness (see my "Regimentation and the Science of Consciousness").
-The second project investigates the role of consciousness in grounding meaning, concepts, and non-conscious mental states (see my "Consciousness is Underived Intentionality").
-Much of my work lies at the crossroads between the philosophy of mind and the philosophy of language.
+The first concerns the representational theory of consciousness and the role it can play in constructing a scientific explanation of consciousness.
+The second project investigates the role of consciousness in grounding meaning, concepts, and non-conscious mental states.

 I'm involved in a number of computing projects that support research in philosophy:

 PhilPapers: Online Research in Philosophy.
 David Chalmers and I launched PhilPapers in 2009.
 It's a search index and structured bibliography of philosophy books and articles with a number of crowd-sourcing features.
 I continue to maintain PhilPapers.
-Today, PhilPapers has over half a million index entries, 4,000 bibliographies, 55,000 registered users, and 400 editors.
+Today, PhilPapers has over two million index entries, 6,000 bibliographies, 210,000 registered users, and 650 editors.

 PhilEvents, a comprehensive calendar of events in philosophy worldwide.